 Helpful tips for making Chicken Chow Mein

-- Chinese noodles can be found in the oriental section of your grocery store.
+- Chinese noodles can be found in the Asian food section of your grocery store.

 - Do not overcook the noodles as you want them to have a little bit of firmness to them.